 - REWRITE: Change URLs added to JD to

 - DIRECTHTTP: Make JD accept certain URLs as direct-downloadable URLs e.g. URLs that do not have a file-extension in them (DIRECTHTTP)

 Can also be used to make JD accept URLs containing unsupported/rare file-extensions

 - FOLLOWREDIRECT: Allows JD to accept unsupported URLs that simply redirect from website/location A to B

-- SUBMITFORM: Allows JD to accept certain URLs and submit a HTTP Form found inside html code which matches pattern
+- SUBMITFORM: Allows JD to accept certain URLs and submit all HTTP Forms matching given